JayUK/SmartThings/README.md

-Supports minimum/frost temperature setting, will not allow the temperature to drop below this point Supports time zones (4 for weekdays and 4 for weekend days) Supports configurable Zone names (name is given through to device handler, zone name changes presence/contact state)
+Supports minimum/frost temperature setting, will not allow the temperature to drop below this point Supports time zones (4 for weekdays and 4 for weekend days) Supports configurable zone names (name is given through to device handler, the zone name changes to presence/contact state)